-Full moon was on the night of October 15-16, 2016.
-It was the Northern Hemisphere’s Hunter’s Moon and the first of three supermoons in 2016.
-Last quarter moon will come on October 22 at 2004 UTC.
+Full moon was on November 14, 2016.
+It was a supermoon, the closest full moon since 1948.
+Last quarter moon will come on November 21 at 08:33 UTC.
 (Translate to your time zone here).
 So now – and in the coming few days – the moon appears as less than full but more than half lighted.
 Astronomers call it a waning gibbous moon.

 Where is it?
-It’s rising late at night.
+It’s rising later each evening.
 A waning gibbous moon sails over the eastern horizon in the hours between sunset and midnight.
-Because it comes up late at night, the waning gibbous moon prompts people to start asking
+Because it comes up relatively late at night, the waning gibbous moon prompts people to start asking

 Where is the moon?
 I looked for it last night and couldn’t find it.

 If you can’t find the moon tonight, just stay up a little later.
 It’ll rise in the east, eventually.

 What can I say about a waning gibbous moon?
 Only that it can surprise you if you happen to be out late in the evening.
 It rises eerily some hours after sunset, glowing red like a full moon when it’s near the horizon.

 Sometimes it looks like a misshapen clone of a full moon.

 Also, a waning gibbous moon also initiates a rash of questions about seeing the moon during the day.
 If it rises late at night, you know the waning gibbous moon must set after sunrise.